mausha/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 2304
 ```
+Missing step values will be imputed, using the average steps for that interval.

 ```r
 imputedMissingSteps <- merge(activity, activityByInterval) %>%
                        mutate(steps=if_else(is.na(steps),
                                             as.integer(average_steps), steps)) %>%
                        select(-average_steps) %>% arrange(date, interval)

 newActivityByDate <- select(imputedMissingSteps, -interval) %>%
                   group_by(date) %>%